Browse our journals to access quality articles that cut across different subject areas

 reviewer should be observant even to the appearance of a conflict of interest when the manuscript under review is strongly related to the reviewer's work in progress or published.
 The reviewer should return

-grammatical errors that may be observed while reading through an article.13.
-Reviewers must not disclose or use the manuscript’s content except with the consent of the author.14.
-A reviewer
+grammatical errors that may be observed while reading through an article.

 should return their comments promptly, usually within ten (10) days after receiving a manuscript.
 If reviewers require additional time, they should contact the editorial office promptly for additional time or

 15. Discussion forums may be created for the reviewers of a manuscript to deliberate on issues regarding the manuscript with the editor.
 Reviewers should to be of best